ZU Arts Initiative - A Cultural Commons Experiment

 "One Show's Worth - Every Month - For Life"

-Seasoned Artist Pensions: $200/month for musicians who've contributed 15-30+ years to Montezuma County's cultural ecosystem.
+Seasoned Musician Pensions: $200/month for musicians who've contributed 15-30+ years to Montezuma County's cultural ecosystem.
 Not charity—earned recognition.

 Year One: Supporting 3 seasoned artists + $3,000 mutual aid fund.